aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-slide/slide-master/_index.md

 ![todo:image_alt_text](slide-master_9.jpg)

-With Aspose.Slides you can add new Slide Master by calling Presentation.Masters.AddClone method:
+With Aspose.Slides you can add new Slide Master by calling Presentation.Masters.add_clone method:

 ```py
 # add new master slide